Morita equivalence for operator systems: Introduction

 \subsection{Acknowledgements}

 We would like to thank Mick Gielen and Walter van Suijlekom for their helpful comments.
+We would like to thank Alexandros Chatzinikolaou, Gage Hoeffer, Nikolaos Koutsonikos-Kouloumpis and Ioannis Apollonas Paraskevas for their helpful comments and corrections.

 Evgenios Kakariadis acknowledges support from EPSRC (grant No.\ EP/ T02576X/1).
-Ivan Todorov was partially supported by Simons Foundation Grant 708084.
+Ivan Todorov was supported by NSF grants CCF-2115071 and DMS-2154459.
 The authors acknowledge support from the Heilbronn Institute for Mathematical Research (HIMR) and the UKRI/EPSRC Additional Funding Programme for Mathematical Sciences.